Projective completions of affine varieties via degree-like functions: Introduction

 \item As an application we show that every divisorial valuations over an affine variety is `determined' by its values on a finite number of functions.
 This result was proved for varieties over $\cc$ in \cite{fernex-ein-ishii} using desingularization and geometry of {\em arc spaces}.
 Our proof uses essentially elementary (but perhaps somewhat involved) commutative algebra and algebraic geometry. \\

-\item We prove a formula for the pull-back (under a dominating morphism) of the `divisor at infinity' on completions determined by subdegrees in terms of the {\em linking numbers} of valuations centered at infinity.
+\item We prove a formula for the pull-back (under a dominating morphism) of the `divisor at infinity' on completions determined by subdegrees in terms of the {\em linking numbers} (introduced by Samuel \cite{samuel}) of valuations centered at infinity; in particular this gives a {\em global interpretation} of linking numbers.
 As applications we compute the matrix of intersection numbers of curves at infinity on a class of completions of certain affine surfaces and find a necessary condition for the finite generation of a subdegree on the coordinate ring of these surfaces.
-The former computation motivates a somewhat amusing conjecture on the invertibility of the matrix of the maximum ratios of a finite collection of $n$-tuples of positive real numbers. \\ \end{asparaenum}
+In particular it turns out that the {\em matrix of linking numbers} of the valuations centered at infinity is invertible, which motivates a somewhat amusing conjecture on the invertibility of the matrix of the maximum ratios of a finite collection of $n$-tuples of positive real numbers. \\ \end{asparaenum}